 Family counselors are trained to navigate the hard conversations that need to take place between an addict and their family.
 Most of all, they can also help the family and addict resolve the problems that have been festering over the time of the drug or alcohol use.

-Family Involvement is Crucial to Successful Sobriety
+Family Involvement is Crucial for Successful Sobriety

 Addiction is Emotional for Everyone